 The First Come First Serve principle applies in the ad hoc phase.
 The time stamp of the request made, regardless of the request method used, is leading.
 Requests that fit without conflict within the already allocated capacity can be allocated by ProRail.
 Requests that cannot be fitted within the already allocated capacity without conflict can only be accepted if holders of already allocated capacity allow changes so that a new request can be fitted in without conflict.
 ProRail may be asked to mediate in conflicts but has no means of enforcing the changes required to accept a new request.
 ProRail will communicate within the periods specified in Chapter 4.3 whether a new request can be fitted in.
-Circumstances (e.g., changes to the railway infrastructure) may cause capacity rights that are allocated to two titleholders to later become competitive.
-In that case the capacity will be reallocated under the management of ProRail, according to the reallocation procedure.
+Circumstances (e.g., changes to the railway infrastructure) may cause capacity will be reallocated under the management of ProRail, according to the reallocation procedure.
 The 'Capacity reallocation procedure' is available on the Logistics Portal of ProRail.

-If further substantiation/data is requested for the coordination process, these data may be considered as confidential by the applicant concerned.
+&lt;sup>58 If further substantiation/data is requested for the coordination process, these data may be considered as confidential by the applicant concerned.

-56 In accordance with Sections 8 to 13 Railway Capacity Allocation Decree.
+&lt;sup>59 In accordance with Sections 8 to 13 Railway Capacity Allocation Decree.